Configure Artifactory for PTC

 Step 4: Configure Anonymous Access

 PTC currently operates with anonymous access.
-Redirected requests from Zscaler arrive without end-user Artifactory credentials, so the anonymous principal must be allowed to complete installs through the remote repository you set as repo_key in Package Reroute.
+Redirected requests arrive without end-user Artifactory credentials, so the anonymous principal must be allowed to complete installs through the remote repository you set as repo_key in Package Reroute.

 To configure anonymous access for PTC: